 1/a) Ignore any extension markers and exception specifications.

-1/b)
+1/b) All fields in extension additions of a SEQUENCE type or a SET type shall be transformed to optional fields.

+NOTE: Tool vendors are encouraged to check the additional type restrictions imposed by the extension for TTCN-3 values and templates.

 2) Ignore any user defined constraints (see clause 9 of Recommendation ITU-T X.682 [4]).